As an Amazon Associate, I earn from qualifying purchases — at no extra cost to you.

 🧢 My Setup (and What I’d Choose Now)

-I ride a road bike that I’ve modified for comfort — with a split gel saddle, raised handlebars, and easier gearing.
-But if I were starting today?
-I’d pick a steel framed touring bike for comfort
+I ride a road bike modified for comfort — higher bars, easier gearing, and a split saddle.
+If I were starting from scratch at 70?
+I’d choose a steel touring bike or an upright hybrid with a step-through frame for pure comfort.

 ✅ What to Check Before Buying